 3.How are local authorities and voluntary sector organisations developing innovative solutions to better address this?

-Speakers will share practical examples of their work in these areas and include:
+Speakers shared practical examples of their work in these areas and included:

 Jenny Gulliford, Principal Policy Officer, London Councils